This article will show you how to connect your Magento webstore to your Solid Commerce account.

 |User ID||The name of the new Magento user you created for Solid Commerce.|

-4) Use the calendar and clock icons to enter a Start Sync Orders From DT.
-Use Pacific Time.
+4) For Order Import settings: Use the calendar and clock icons to enter a Start Date for Order Import.

 Before you import your listings, it's important to understand how your SKUs and information will import into our platform.